 It is vital for caregivers, family members, and the community to be vigilant in detecting signs of elder abuse.
 Common indicators include unexplained injuries, sudden changes in behavior, financial exploitation, and neglect.
 Reporting suspected abuse is not just a moral duty but a legal obligation, and doing so can help safeguard the rights and dignity of the elderly.

 Respecting the rights of senior citizens is paramount in senior care.
 Every elderly individual in the UK has the right to be treated with dignity and respect, as enshrined in the Human Rights Act 1998.
 This includes the right to make decisions about their own care and treatment.
-It is crucial for healthcare providers and caregivers to ensure that the elderly have the information and support they need to make informed decisions.
+Healthcare providers and caregivers must ensure that the elderly have the information and support they need to make informed decisions.

 Advance care planning is an ethical approach to senior care that allows individuals to express their wishes regarding medical treatment and end-of-life care in advance.
 In the UK, this is supported by the Mental Capacity Act 2005.
 Elderly individuals have the right to make decisions about their care, even if they lose capacity over time.
 It is the ethical duty of healthcare providers to respect these decisions and ensure that they are documented and followed.